blzjmzk/issue-tracker-app/README.md

 # Issue Tracking App

 A full-stack application for tracking bugs and assigning them to team members.
 The landing page includes a dashboard that displays recent bugs and statistics.
-Unauthorized users can add issues.
-Editing and deleting issues only available after login
+Adding, Editing and deleting issues only available after login

 ## Stack